dfeehan/surveybootstrap/README.md

 - Rao, J., Wu, C., and Yue, K. (1992).
 Some recent work on resampling methods for complex surveys.
 Survey Methodology, 18(2):209–217.
 - Rust, K. and Rao, J. (1996).
 [Variance estimation for complex surveys using replication techniques.](http://dx.doi.org/10.1177/096228029600500305) Statistical Methods in Medical Research, 5(3):283-310.
 - Efron, B. and Tibshirani, R. J. (1993).
 An introduction to the bootstrap.
 Chapman and Hall/CRC.
-- Rust, K. and Rao, J. (1996).
-Variance estimation for complex surveys using replication techniques.
-Statistical Methods in Medical Research, 5(3):283 –310.

 The development of this software was supported by a grant from the National Institutes of Health (R01-HD075666).